Flames booth caught trashing ‘stupid’ Dougie Hamilton on hot mic (Video)

-Oh, the perils of open microphones in a broadcasting booths!
+Oh, the perils of open microphones in broadcasting booths!
 These perils become even more perilous when you have satellite feeds lingering well after the game’s been decided.

 Like the Calgary Flames booth that worked Game 2 against the Anaheim Ducks for Sportsnet.
 After the game, a 3-2 Flames’ loss that put them in an 0-2 hole for the series, there was a conversation in the booth about Calgary defensemen T.J.
 Brodie and Dougie Hamilton that, well, didn’t exactly flatter them.